jamesbibby/UdaciFlash/README.md

 This project is a ReactNative application which allows the user to create and test with sets of FlashCards.
 It runs standalone and does not require network connectivity.
-It was built as part of the Udacity React Nanodegree
+It was built as part of the Udacity React Nanodegree.

+# Platforms

+This project has been tested in both Android and iOS Emulators and contains platform specific navigation, icons and behaviors.

 # Running the Application